When Less Is More: Systematic Analysis of Cascade-Based Community Detection: Introduction

 \section{Introduction}

-Many social, biological, and information systems can be represented by networks whose nodes are items and links are relations between these items.
+Many social, biological, and information systems can be represented by networks whose nodes are items, and links are relations between them.
 In recent years, there has been a great deal of interest in analyzing propagation processes arising on such network structures.
-Examples of such processes are spreading of infectious diseases~\citep{hufnagel2004forecast}, spread of computer viruses~\citep{wang2000computer}, promotion of products via viral marketing \citep{kempe2003maximizing}, propagation of information \citep{romero2011differences}, etc. Usually, a contagion appears at some node of a network and then spreads to other nodes over the edges of the network.
+Examples of such processes are spreading of infectious diseases~\citep{hufnagel2004forecast} and computer viruses~\citep{wang2000computer}, promotion of products via viral marketing~\citep{kempe2003maximizing}, propagation of information~\citep{romero2011differences}, opinion dynamics~\citep{noorazar2020recent}, and so on.
+Usually, a contagion appears at some network node and then spreads to other nodes over the network's edges.
 In many practical scenarios, one can observe when nodes become infected, but the underlying network is hidden.
-For instance, during an epidemic, a person becomes ill but cannot tell who infected her; in viral marketing, we observe when customers buy products but not who influenced their decisions.
-Another example is Twitter, which sells the stream of tweets to other companies, but the social graph is not disclosed; for each retweet, only information about the root node of the cascade is available.
-The problem of hidden network inference received much attention recently~\citep{daneshmand2014estimating,rodriguez2014uncovering,rodriguez2012submodular,ramezani2017dani}.
-While these papers aim to recover the actual network connections, in many cases such detailed information may not be needed.
-Moreover, the unobserved network may not be unique or well defined: users may communicate via different social networks or offline.
+For instance, during an epidemic, a person becomes ill but cannot tell who infected them; in viral marketing, we observe when customers buy products but not who influenced their decisions.
+Another example is Twitter, which sells a stream of tweets to other companies, but the social graph is not disclosed; for each retweet, only information about the cascade's root node is available.
+The hidden network inference problem received much attention recently~\citep{daneshmand2014estimating,rodriguez2014uncovering,rodriguez2012submodular,ramezani2017dani}.
+While these articles aim at recovering the actual network connections, such detailed information may not be needed in many cases.
+Moreover, the unobserved network may not be unique or well defined: Users may communicate via different social networks or offline.
 In many practical applications, only some global properties of the network are important.
 For example, in viral marketing, one may wish to find the most influential users, while for recommendation systems, one may look for groups of users with similar preferences.